gnosischain/documentation/docs/node/guide/validator/_partials/clients/_install_validator_lighthouse.md

 # highlight-end
     --metrics \
     --metrics-address=0.0.0.0 \
-    --metrics-port=5064
+    --metrics-port=5064 \
 # highlight-start
     --graffiti "gnosis-docs-graffiti" # Change this value
 # highlight-end
 ```

 Replace `gnosis-docs-graffiti` with your [graffiti](https://lighthouse-book.sigmaprime.io/graffiti.html).
+Make sure to delete `# Change this value` before running the command.
 Learn more about the [`enable-doppelganger-protection`](https://lighthouse-book.sigmaprime.io/validator-doppelganger.html) flag in Lighthouse docs.